Karan4421/Cricket_World_Cup_2023_Analysis/README.md

 Node.js: Used for parsing and scraping data from ESPNcricinfo's detailed match and player statistics pages.
 Data Cleaning: After scraping, the data was cleaned and structured for analysis.
 This included:

-Removing any missing or irrelevant data in Power BI.
+Removing any missing or irrelevant data, renaming headers all was done in Power BI.
-Power BI Report
 The report is built in Power BI and offers an interactive dashboard for analyzing different player categories, such as:

 Openers: Performance of top opening batsmen, showing their runs scored, strike rate, batting average, and boundary percentage.